 Grant recipients will report on progress toward answering the above evaluation questions and fulfilling the individual learning and evaluation plan semi-annually in October and May.
-These reports may be a mixture of meeting/site visits and written materials.
+These reports may be a mixture of meeting/site visits and written materials, as determined during the planning phase.

-During the RFP Information Session on June 18th, BILH will review RFP evaluation requirements and be available to respond to questions.
+During the RFP Information Session on April 1st, the BILH Director of Evaluation and Data will review RFP evaluation requirements and be available to respond to questions.